UglyWillDuckling/diamond-mine/Emerald/emerald/Pro Git - Scott Chacon/Appendix C_ Git Commands/Appendix C_ Git Commands.md

 There were also quite a number of lower level plumbing commands that we encountered in the book.

-The first one we encounter is `ls-remote` in [[GitHub|Pull Request Refs]] which we use to look at the raw references on the server.
+The first one we encounter is `ls-remote` in [[Atlas/tools/dev/github|Pull Request Refs]] which we use to look at the raw references on the server.

 We use `ls-files` in [[Git Tools|Manual File Re-merging]], [[Git Tools|Rerere]] and [[Git Tools|The Index]] to take a more raw look at what your staging area looks like.